23kkm3/machine_learning/ml_finalproject/project_code/README.md

+DECEMBER 2022

+This project was researched and created by Kelly McCarthy for the CSCI374: Machine Learning course at Williams College.

+Files + Descriptions:
+1. data_loader.py = pre-processing file used for Logistic Regression implementation in logistic.py
+2. decision.py = decision tree implementation
+3. logistic_visual.py = file used for experimenting with visualizing Logistic Regression (contents were not used towards final write-up)
+4. logistic.py = Logistic Regression implementation, derived as an extension of Homework 2
+5. main.py = main file that contains implementation for all six models
+6. naive_bayes.py = Naive Bayes model implementation with sklearn packages
+7. neural_net.py = Neural Network model implementation with sklearn packages
+8. README.md = This current file, which provides instructions and descriptions of the project
+9. thoracic_data.csv = csv file of Thoracic Surgery Data
+10. xgb.py = XGBoost model implementation via sklearn packages

+INSTRUCTIONS TO RUN CODE:
+For a singular output of all six models (Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Neural Network and XGBoost), simply run 'python3 main.py.'
+All model implementations were consolidated into this file after being separately created in their corresponding files.

 The original data set retrieved from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Thoracic+Surgery+Data) was in Attribute-Relation File Format (.arff extension).

-The code editor that I wanted to use for the duration of this project was VScode and in order to complete the necessary pre-processing that I wanted to, I converted the contents of my .arff file to a .csv file.
+I converted the contents of my .arff file to a .csv file.
 The name of the file is 'thoracic_surgery.csv'.

 Listed below are the original contents of the .arff file.
 Here is a brief description of the what the components represent: